elamont174/prismtheatre/README.md

 - As more shows are performed, the 'past/present/future' show pages would need to be updated appropriately.
 Moving forward, each show will have it's own page created for it so that it can easily be link ed from place to place, depending on what time frame is appropriate.
 The site would need to be maintained to allow this.
 The structure of the 'past shows' gallery would be altered tobe a central hub where these pages would link from.

 # Credits
-- [FreeCodeCamp](https://www.freecodecamp.org/news/html-drop-down-menu-how-to-add-a-drop-down-list-with-the-select-element/) was used to create the dropdown menu on the home page.
+- [FreeCodeCamp](https://www.freecodecamp.org/news/html-drop-down-menu-how-to-add-a-drop-down-list-with-the-select-element/) was consulted to create the dropdown menu on the home page.
 - [cloudconvert](https://cloudconvert.com/webp-converter) was used to convert images to webp files.
 - [Font Awesome](https://fontawesome.com/) was used for the social media symbols on the home page.
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes.